DATE: February 18, 2009

 ATTENTION: Local News Editor

-SLUG: Virginia International University hosts financial seminar featuring Dr. Rashid Faruqee (ret.), The World Bank
+SLUG: Fairfax University of America hosts financial seminar featuring Dr. Rashid Faruqee (ret.), The World Bank

 RELEASE: For Immediate Release

-Fairfax, Virginia: Virginia International University’s (VIU) Lecture Series is pleased to announce plans to host guest speaker Dr. Rashid Faruqee, Lead Economist (ret.) from the World Bank and discussants Councilmember Joan Cross and Financial Advisor Wennie Hanson on Monday, February 23, 2009.
-This event is open to the public from 4:00 p.m. – 6:00 p.m. at Virginia International University’s Waples Mill Campus.
+Fairfax, Virginia: Fairfax University of America’s (FXUA) Lecture Series is pleased to announce plans to host guest speaker Dr. Rashid Faruqee, Lead Economist (ret.) from the World Bank and discussants Councilmember Joan Cross and Financial Advisor Wennie Hanson on Monday, February 23, 2009.
+This event is open to the public from 4:00 p.m. – 6:00 p.m. at Fairfax University of America’s Waples Mill Campus.

 This seminar entitled “Financial Crisis of 2008-2009 in a New Global Order: Where and How it Started and When and How Can it End?” will focus on the nature and extent of the crisis, sectors and economies affected by the crisis, causes and sequential events of the crisis, and rescue programs.